rothkj1022/ntunnel_mysqli/README.md

+# NOTICE
+*11/6/2017 - It is no longer recommended to use this script, now that Navicat ships an updated ntunnel_mysql.php script with Navicat for MySQL 12+.
+To get the newer script, follow [these instructions](https://help.navicat.com/hc/en-us/articles/218283457-Where-can-i-get-the-HTTP-tunnel-script-file-).*

+---

 # ntunnel_mysqli

 This is an updated tunnel script for connecting to MySQL and MariaDB databases with Navicat for MySQL via mysqli.
 The ntunnel_mysql.php script that comes with current versions of Navicat (as of 10/18/2016) will not work with PHP7, as procedural mysql functions have been deprecated.